zyxw59/zygarde/README.md

     Quiet, you.
 ```

-Since have the full classname is kind of tedious, in `settings.js` you can configure per-related-class tags, which can act as shorthand:
+Since having the full classname is kind of tedious, in `settings.js` you can configure per-related-class tags, which can act as shorthand:
 ```
 // settings.js